Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Triangulations of manifolds and moves

 We then discuss moves between triangulations of a manifold, mainly to establish \Cor{c:plre}.
 In light of \Prop{p:recore}, \Cor{c:plre} is an easy half of \Thm{th:main}, one that holds in any dimension $n$.

-\begin{proposition} If $\tau$ is a finite simplicial complex of dimension $n \le 4$, then it is recursive to determine whether it is a closed PL $n$-manifold, and whether or not it is orientable. \end{proposition}
+\begin{proposition} If $\Theta$ is a finite simplicial complex of dimension $n \le 4$, then it is recursive to determine whether it is a closed PL $n$-manifold, and whether or not it is orientable. \end{proposition}

-\begin{proof} The proof is (sort of) by induction on dimension $n$.
-The result is trivial if $n=0$, where we need only check that $\tau$ is a single point.
-Otherwise, we first check that $\tau$ is connected, and we must check that the link $\sigma$ of every vertex is both a closed $(n-1)$-manifold and a PL $n$-sphere.
+\begin{proof} The proof is partly by induction on dimension $n$.
+The result is trivial if $n=0$, where we need only check that $\Theta$ is a single point.
+Otherwise, we first check that $\Theta$ is connected, and we must check that the link $\Lambda$ of every vertex is both a closed $(n-1)$-manifold and a PL $n$-sphere.
 The former condition is the inductive step.
 The latter condition requires an algorithm to recognize an $(n-1)$-sphere.
-If $\sigma$ is a closed 1-manifold, then it is immediately a 1-sphere, \ie, a circle.
-If $\sigma$ is a closed 2-manifold, then we can compute its Euler characteristic.
-If $\sigma$ is a closed 3-manifold, then \Thm{th:main} implies that it is recursive to determine if $\sigma$ is a 3-sphere, although this result was obtained without geometrization by Rubinstein and Thompson (\Thm{th:sphere}) \cite{Rubinstein:recog,Thompson:recog}.
+If $\Lambda$ is a closed 1-manifold, then it is immediately a 1-sphere, \ie, a circle.
+If $\Lambda$ is a closed 2-manifold, then we can compute its Euler characteristic.
+If $\Lambda$ is a closed 3-manifold, then \Thm{th:main} implies that it is recursive to determine if $\Lambda$ is a 3-sphere, although this result was obtained without geometrization by Rubinstein and Thompson (\Thm{th:ersphere}) \cite{Rubinstein:recog,Thompson:recog}.

-We can check that $\tau$ is orientable (and orient it) algorithmically by computing simplicial homology. \end{proof}
+We can check that $\Theta$ is orientable (and orient it) algorithmically by computing its simplicial homology. \end{proof}

 The stellar and bistellar subdivision theorems establish that every two triangulations of a compact $n$-manifold, in particular a compact 3-manifold, are connected by a finite sequence of explicit moves.
-See the review by Lickorish \cite{Lickorish:complexes} for a modern treatment and a historical review.
+See Lickorish \cite{Lickorish:complexes} for a modern treatment and a historical review.

-\begin{theorem}[Alexander-Newman] If two finite simplicial complexes $K_1$ and $K_2$ are PL equivalent, then they are connected by a sequence of stellar subdivision moves and their inverses. \end{theorem}
+\begin{theorem}[Alexander-Newman] If two finite simplicial complexes $\Theta_1$ and $\Theta_2$ are PL equivalent, then they are connected by a sequence of stellar subdivision moves and their inverses. \end{theorem}

-Briefly, a \emph{stellar} move consists of adding a vertex to the interior of some simplex $\Delta$ of $K$, and then stellating the link of $\Delta$.
+Briefly, a \emph{stellar} move in a simplicial complex $\Theta$ consists of replacing the star $\mathrm{st}(\Delta)$ of some simplex $\Delta$ in $\Theta$ with a cone over the subcomplex of simplices in $\mathrm{st}(\Delta)$ that do not contain $\Delta$.
+Equivalently, the apex $v$ of this cone is placed in the interior of $\Delta$, and all simplices that contain $\Delta$ are subdivided to support the new vertex $v$.

-\begin{theorem}[Pachner] If $K_1$ and $K_2$ are two triangulations of a compact, PL manifold $M$, then they are connected by bistellar moves. \end{theorem}
+\begin{theorem}[Pachner] If $\Theta_1$ and $\Theta_2$ are two triangulations of a compact, PL manifold $M$, then they are connected by bistellar moves. \end{theorem}

 A \emph{bistellar} move of a triangulation of an $n$-manifold $M$ consists of a stellation followed an inverse stellation at the same vertex.
 Equivalently, two triangulations of $M$ differ by a bistellar move when there is a minimal cobordism between them consisting of a single $(n+1)$-simplex.
 In particular, a shellable triangulation of $M \times I$ yields a sequence of bistellar moves.